 At Cover Lay Down, we believe that familiarity breeds contentment – that is, that coversongs create a powerful comfort zone for fans to discover new artists and composers.
 As such, all songs included here are ultimately shared for the purpose of introducing new listeners to new and previously-unappreciated musicians, that they might follow the threads to those artists’ original works, and in doing so, become part of the base of support which allows musicianship to continue to be a fruitful way to make a living, by subsidizing the creation of new music itself.

 There are many ways to show support of artists, of course.
 Purchasing music matters; so does show attendance, and plain old word of mouth advertising.
 But it takes all of us to make music happen.
 If you like what you hear, follow the links provided, and lend your patronage to those artists which move you most.

-Boyhowdy lives with three tiger cats, two rapidly-growing turtles, one two-year-old mini-lab, two artistically-inclined daughters, one patient spouse, one elderly Jack Russell Terrier, two rapidly-growing turtles, and one grumpy hedgehog on several forested acres in rural Massachusetts.
+Boyhowdy lives with three tiger cats, two rapidly-growing turtles, one two-year-old mini-lab, two artistically-inclined daughters, one patient spouse on several forested acres in rural Massachusetts.
 He has multiple degrees in communications and culture, and a lifetime of curiosity about the complex symbiosis between people and the communities they inhabit, and the way texts and cultural artifacts can be used to bridge the gaps between them.
 He writes to find out what he feels and thinks, and is often surprised by what emerges.